 Where The Truth Lies draws on Karina’s childhood memories of being taken to the wharves – “a weekend treat, to watch the huge ships and eat fish & chips out of old newspapers”.
 The newsroom setting in the novel comes from her experience as a career journalist.
 The main character, Chrissie is a voice that Karina says she hears very strongly – a woman in a man’s world.

 Chrissie O’Brian, journalist, lands at Australia’s oldest newspaper, The Argus.
 She is desperate for a fresh start as she attempts to escape a shocking past.
 Parachuted into a senior job she struggles to fit into a newsroom battling staff cuts and resentment.
-She immediately finds herself under siege from the paper’s grizzled news editor.

 The investigation becomes tangled in corporate politics: the wrestling between unions and big business and the changing world of the traditional media.

-Tough and cynical, Chrissie is determined to reveal the full story of others while desperately trying to keep her own background secret.
+Tough and cynical, Chrissie is determined to reveal the full story about others while desperately trying to keep her own background secret.
 At the end of long days trying to find answers she is haunted by even bigger questions and longer nights.
 Alone in her flat, a hidden clock keeps a secret count.